-Then, shutdown and physically remove the Acceleport PCI card.
-Restart, and install an Acceleport 2e ISA adapter.
+Then, shutdown and physically remove the AccelePort PCI card from the PC.
+Restart, and install an AccelePort 2e ISA adapter.

 When that is installed, shut down the system again, and physically reinstall the PCI adapter.
 When restarted, this adapter should be auto detected and the driver installation will be able to complete successfully.